 Hitting The Track

-If you are trying to PR or BQ, you really should hit the track.
+If you are trying to PR or qualify for Boston, you really should hit the track.
 But if you are a runner just looking to finish happy, healthy, and strong, don’t fret about skipping it.

 That said, if you are avoiding the track because it’s hard or you are intimidated by it, I’d encourage you to face your fear and give it a shot.
 But if the track just isn’t your thing (as it isn’t for me), the running world will continue to turn if you don’t run around in circles on a Tuesday night.